-- 16. The Collective conditionally supports rejecting PC10 in its entirety because: - a.
+- 10. The Collective conditionally supports rejecting PC10 in its entirety because: - a.
 The Collective is concerned that PC10 is a flawed and risky approach for attempting to achieve the Regional Water and Land Plan TLI objective.
 The Collective is very concerned that PC10 will impose irreversible land use changes on farmers as well as impose significant and unnecessary costs on farmers and the wider economy and community. - b.
 The Collective does not support the underlying concepts and methodologies upon which PC10 is based. - c.
-The concerns raised by all sectors of the community (including owners of Treaty Settlement Lands) need to be considered, evaluated and accommodated through a robust community consultation and collaboration process (in light of the most up to date and robust science, economic and other evidence). - d.
-The Collective considers that substantial amendments to PC10 are required to achieve the water quality goals for least economic and social cost to the community. - 17.
-However, the Collective considers that there needs to be an alternative framework that will enable robust community engagement and decision making (founded on sound evidence).
-This is what its alternative framework aims to enable. - 18.
-The Collective does not support amending PC10 to adopt a natural capital based nutrient allocation regime and otherwise amending PC10 as proposed in paragraph 12(b) of the appeal for reasons including: - a.
-The Collective considers that it is premature to allocate nitrogen to a property level.
-It considers that Federated Farmers' alternative framework (as explained in its notice of appeal and submission) provides a framework within which the science can be reviewed, incentives funding can be reviewed and a robust community process (where all members of the community consider water quality and quantity issues in an integrated and holistic way) is enabled through the implementation of the NPS-FM for the Rotorua lakes WMA.
+The concerns raised by all sectors of the community (including owners of underdeveloped Maori land) need to be considered, evaluated and accommodated through a robust community consultation and collaboration process (in light of the most up to date and robust science, economic and other evidence). - d.
+The Collective considers that substantial amendments to PC10 are required to achieve the water quality goals for least economic and social cost to the community. - 11.
+However, the collective considers that there needs to be an alternative framework that will enable robust community engagement and decision making (founded on sound evidence).
+This is part of the reason it supports Federated Farmers' alternative proposal. - 12.
+The Collective does not support exempting underutilised Maori freehold land from PC10 or amending PC10 to remove restrictions on developing Maori freehold land.
+Whilst acknowledging the concerns raised by the Appellant, the Collective is very concerned about the potential effects of such changes on the nitrogen allocation regime in PC10, the implications for existing farmers, the implications for the community and the implications for the lake water quality.
+The Collective is concerned that the changes proposed by the Appellant will not achieve sustainable management.